 Why You Should Use Fax Instead of Email

 In all the debates about fax vs. email security, most people agree that faxing is the better option for documents of a sensitive or highly classified nature.
 Email lacks the safety of fax for the following reasons:

 1. Email Attachments

-Emails can come with dangerous attachments that are liable to infect your computer and possibly spread to other machines linked to the same network.
-If you work in an office and receive an email purported to be of interest to your business, it could possibly have a virus attached that will execute on your hard drive the moment you open the message.
+Emails can come with dangerous attachments.
+These attachments can infect your computer and possibly spread to other machines linked to the same network.
+If you work in an office and receive an email purported to be of interest to your business, it could possibly have a virus attached.
+This virus will execute on your hard drive the moment you open the message.

 The scary thing about email attachments is how they are sometimes difficult to spot.
 Even if you do realize that an email has some type of malware attached, it could be impossible to stop the infection by the time it comes to your attention.

-These days, people are largely desensitized to the threat of harmful email attachments, since it is often assumed that Windows will detect such problems in advance and suppress the unauthorized execution of a file.
+These days, people are largely desensitized to the threat of harmful email attachments.
+This is because it is often assumed that Windows will detect such problems in advance and suppress them.
 Therefore, employees are often naive about the potential threat of email viruses.
-Moreover, certain types of malware are designed to run in the background of a machine and steal info, unbeknownst to the user of an infected machine.
+Moreover, certain types of malware are designed to run in the background of a machine and steal info.
+This can happen unbeknownst to the user of an infected machine.